pingcap/docs/v3.0/reference/tools/sync-diff-inspector/shard-diff.md

 # If it is set to true, data is checked only by calculating checksum.
 Data is not checked after inspection, even if the upstream and downstream checksums are inconsistent.
 only-use-checksum = false

 # Whether to use the checkpoint of the last check.
-If it is enabled, the inspector only checks the last unverified chunks and chunks that failed the verification.
+If it is enabled, the inspector only checks the last unchecked chunks and chunks that failed the verification.
 use-checkpoint = true

 # If it is set to true, data check is ignored.
 # If it is set to false, data is checked.
-ignore-struct-check = false
+ignore-data-check = false

 # If it is set to true, the table struct comparison is ignored.
 # If set to false, the table struct is compared.